Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 What should I test for?

-bacteria and nitrates.
-These contaminants are the two most common indicators used to provide basic information on drinking water safety.
+bacteria and nitrate and nitrite.
+These contaminants are the common indicators used to provide basic information on drinking water safety.
 It's easy and inexpensive to test for these contaminants.
-Their presence above the set maximum contaminant levels (MCL) indicates that you should not drink the water without proper treatment or water system repairs or well replacement.
+When any of them are present above the Environmental Protection Agency's maximum contaminant levels (MCL), you should not drink the water without proper treatment.

 Pesticides are mostly modern chemicals that are used to control weeds and insects, and improve crop and turf production.
 They are applied on farms and in communities.
 You likely have a number of pesticides that you use routinely in and around your home.
 Atrazine is one of the most commonly found pesticides discovered during well water analysis.
 You can learn more about Atrazine in drinking water and health concerns that may be attributed to this chemical by visiting the CDC Atrazine Information web page.
 For more information on specific pesticide well water testing you may want to consider, please contact the State Hygienic Laboratory at the University of Iowa, 800-421-4692.

 arsenic, fluoride, radium, and lead are naturally occurring in some aquifers and may require specialized water treatment to reduce or eliminate the exposure risk.
 Certain locations may be susceptible to contamination from things like Volatile Organic Compounds (VOCs) such as gasoline, plastics, adhesives, dry-cleaning fluids, refrigerants, paints and solvents; animal waste like manure, carcasses and compost, or a number of emerging contaminants that may be linked to our modern lifestyle and activities.

 These contaminants can end up in the groundwater due to local use and application, improper mixing, handling and storage, improper disposal, accidental spills, poor well construction, improperly abandoned wells, or the lack of natural protections in the local geology that normally provide protection to the local aquifers.
 If the natural protective features and barriers are not present in your region, the aquifers are more susceptible to contamination and you should test your water more often.